Obergefell v. Hodges: Love v. Beshear

 The second case from Kentucky, Love v.
 Beshear, involved two male couples.
 Maurice Blanchard and Dominique James held a religious marriage ceremony on June 3, 2006.
 Kentucky county clerks repeatedly refused them marriage licenses.
 Timothy Love and Lawrence Ysunza had been living together as a couple for thirty years when, on February 13, 2014, they were refused a marriage license at the Jefferson County Clerk's office.
 On February 14, the next day, the couples submitted a motion to join Bourke v.
 Beshear, challenging the state's ban on same-sex marriage.
-The motion was granted on February 27, and the case was bifurcated, the instant action restyled as Love v.
+The motion was granted on February 27, and the case was bifurcated and was restyled as Love v.
 Beshear, on February 28.
 On July 1, 2014, Judge Heyburn issued his ruling.
 He found "homosexual persons constitute a quasi-suspect class", and ordered that Kentucky's laws banning same-sex marriage "violate the Equal Protection Clause of the Fourteenth Amendment to the United States Constitution, and they are void and unenforceable."
 In the course of assessing the state's arguments for the bans, he stated, "These arguments are not those of serious people."